 We're often thrown into the role of facilitator without a lot of support.
 What do you do when things get hard?
 Here's how slowing down, synthesizing, and shifting can help you and the group get regrounded.

-Join us for our next Facilitation Skills; Creating Inclusive and Purposeful Meetings training.
+Join us for our next Facilitation Skills: Creating Powerful and Purposeful Meetings training.

-Join us for our next Facilitation Skills for BIPOC Leaders: Creating Inclusive and Purposeful Meetings
+Join us for our next Facilitation Skills for BIPOC Leaders: Creating Powerful and Purposeful Meetings

 by Hana Lee

 Try this on with me; find a tree.
 Get really close to the tree, and zoom in on one leaf.
 Examine it carefully, closely paying attention to all of the intricacies of its structure and form.
 What does it feel like?
 Smell like?
 Look like?
 Sound like?